 Penalty: $10 000.

-(2) A person must not possess or copy an unclassified computer game that would, if classified, be classified MA (15+) with the intention of selling the computer game or the copy or demonstrating the computer game or the copy in a public place.
+(2) A person must not possess or copy an unclassified computer game that would, if classified, be classified MA 15+ with the intention of selling the computer game or the copy or demonstrating the computer game or the copy in a public place.

 Penalty: $10 000.

-(3) A person must not possess or copy a computer game classified MA (15+) with the intention of demonstrating the computer game or the copy in a public place.
+(3) A person must not possess or copy a computer game classified MA 15+ with the intention of demonstrating the computer game or the copy in a public place.

 Penalty: $5 000.